samcrow/canadensis/examples/s32k146_node/README.md

 ```
 For OpenOCD or the Black Magic Debug App, you can find the compiled file at `target/thumbv7em-none-eabihf/release/s32k146_node`.

-If the code is running correctly, the green LED on the board should blink with a period of one second.

 ### Interacting with the microcontroller

 Set the CAN-USB adapter bit rate to 1 megabit/second.